pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 ## My Initial Approach

-I decided to create a dedicated repository to isolate and microbenchmark different implementations with varying iteration strategies.
+To get to the bottom of this, I created a small repo to isolate and benchmark different implementations using both byte and rune iteration.

-I started with a simple problem: transcribing DNA to RNA.
+I started with a simpler function: transcribing DNA to RNA.

 ```go
 func TranscribeDnaToRnaBytes(dna string, rna []byte) {